-If you are eligible to have your application reviewed by the AAT, you should very carefully consider whether you wish to proceed with the review once you are fully informed about what is involved and weighing up the potential advantages and disadvantages of taking this path.
-A key benefit of a review is the fact that it can be your last chance to ‘save’ the application, by having ‘a fresh set of eyes’ consider the evidence presented.
+If you are eligible to have your application reviewed by the AAT, you should very carefully consider whether you wish to proceed with the visa appeal once you are fully informed about what is involved and weighing up the potential advantages and disadvantages of taking this path.
+A key benefit of a visa appeal Australia is the fact that it can be your last chance to ‘save’ the application, by having ‘a fresh set of eyes’ consider the evidence presented.

-Given the often complex issues involved with a visa refusal and the appeals process, we would highly recommend that you carefully consider whether engaging an expert in migration law to help guide you through this process would be beneficial to you.
+Given the often complex issues involved with a visa refusal and the visa appeal process, we would highly recommend that you carefully consider whether engaging an expert in migration law to help guide you through this process would be beneficial to you.

-One important factor in deciding whether to proceed with an appeal is the approximate wait time which you can expect in reaching a conclusion on your application.
-How long the process will take depends on a range of factors, including the application type and the Tribunal’s processing policies in terms of the allocation of priority cases and to facilitate the efficient management of applications that come before it.
+One important factor in deciding whether to proceed with a visa refusal appeal is the approximate wait time which you can expect in reaching a conclusion on your application.
+How long the visa appeal Australia process will take depends on a range of factors, including the application type and the Tribunal’s processing policies in terms of the allocation of priority cases and to facilitate the efficient management of applications that come before it.

-Based on the most recent data released by the Tribunal for the period from 1st June 2018 to 30th November 2018, some visa classes can take in excess of one year to finalise, and often even longer.
-Visa classes that are currently experiencing particularly long delays include student visas, partner visas and employer sponsorships and nominations, which are all currently taking over 400 days to reach a decision.
+Based on the most recent data released by the Tribunal for the period from 1st December 2021 to 31st May 2022, some visa classes can take in excess of one year to finalise, and often even longer.
+Visa classes that are currently experiencing particularly long delays include temporary work visas, partner visas and employer sponsorships and nominations, which are all currently taking over 1,000 days to reach a decision.

 If the Tribunal decides to ‘affirm’ the decision of the Department, meaning that it does not vary the original refusal decision, you might be able to take your case further by:

-- Appealing the decision to Federal Circuit Court of Australia (or the Federal Court, however most migration matters will be heard in the Federal Circuit Court in the first instance).
+- Appealing the decision to the Federal Circuit and Family Court of Australia (or the Federal Court, however most migration matters will be heard in the Federal Circuit and Family Court in the first instance).
 This is a judicial body where you will need to engage a lawyer.